StevenPaugh/aioduckdb/README.rst

 aioduckdb\: DuckDB for AsyncIO
 ==============================

+Note: This version should support latest versions of duckdb.

 aioduckdb provides a friendly, async interface to DuckDB databases.
 It has been ported from the original aiosqlite module.

 It replicates the ``duckdb`` module, but with async versions